noddde

 };

-The infrastructure field specifies what services your command handlers can access.
+The infrastructure field specifies what services your decide handlers can access.
 The base Infrastructure type is an empty object -- use it when your aggregate needs no external services.
 If your handlers need a logger, a clock, or any other service, define a custom interface instead (see Using Infrastructure below).

 This bundle replaces what would otherwise be five or more positional generic parameters.
 For the reasoning behind this approach, see Why AggregateTypes?.

-Step 5: defineAggregate
+Step 5: Extract Handlers

-CreateBankAccount: (command) => ({
+> = (command) => ({

 name: "BankAccountCreated",